 A recent review explores the mechanisms of how positive emotions can contribute to physical well-being.

 After reviewing myriads of studies that explored the science behind a joyful life, psychologist Dacher Keltner arrived at a formula.

 What if resilience depended equally on the world around us, as the world within us?
 An expert resilience researcher and therapist explains the power of our resources.

 New research explores the neural mechanisms of how motivation can bias perception.

 New research explores the role of culture on the link between negative emotions and health outcomes.

 Our cultures—diverse and magnificent—color the way we experience the world and shed light on what it means to be human.

-Marianna Pogosyan, Ph.D., is an intercultural consultant specializing in the psychology of cross-cultural transitions.
+Marianna Pogosyan, Ph.D., is a lecturer in Cultural Psychology and a consultant specialising in cross-cultural transitions.